22 Body Language Examples And What They Show

-Body language is not only powerful, it's usually reliable, too.
+Body language is not only powerful, it's usually reliable for revealing your true feelings, too.
 Body language isn't completely reliable if the person expressing it knows how to manipulate it well.
 Consider the poker player who has perfected their body language to the point that the other players don't see their "tells."

 Body Language Examples